 How to Get Your Child into Oxbridge

 Oxford University and Cambridge University are two of the most prestigious education institutions in the world.
-Every year they attract thousands of applicants from across the globe, all hoping to secure a place at one of their colleges.
+Every year they attract tens of thousands of applicants from across the globe, all hoping to secure a place at one of their colleges.
 With competition so fierce, this article will give your child the essential tips for their Oxbridge application and the impressive ways they can stand out from the crowd.
 If your child requires additional support with their application, our Oxbridge admissions consultants can guide them through every step of the process and we can also introduce specialist tutors to prepare them for their entrance tests and interviews.
-For more information, please call one of our education consultants today.
+For more information, please call one of our education consultants on +44 (0)2073501981.

 1. Academic Excellence